awlodge/payment-gateway-challenge-dotnet/docs/DESIGN.md

 * Each individual service has unit tests covering its functionality.
 * Integration tests run using a simulated bank API to test the service end-to-end.

+## Future extensions

+The service could be extended in the following ways in the future, depending on requirements.

+### Multiple merchants

+At the moment, there is no concept of different merchants using the payment gateway.
+In the future, the service could be extended to support multiple merchants.
+This would require extending the database to distinguish between payments from different merchants and ensure that merchants can only see their own data.
+This would also require adding authentication and authorization to the API to authenticate the merchants.

+### Multiple bank APIs

+The service could be extended to support different banks, which may have their own APIs.
+The `IBankAuthorizationClient` interface is agnostic to the bank API, so it could be implemented for different banks.
+The service could be extended to support multiple bank APIs and route payments to the appropriate bank based on the merchant or other criteria.

+### Database

+As mentioned above, the in-memory data store is not scalable or resilient.
+In the future, this could be replaced by a scalable NoSQL database such as MongoDB.
+This would allow the service to store large numbers of payments and be resilient to failures.

+### Scalability

+If the payments repository were replaced by a scalable separate database, the payments gateway service itself would be stateless.
+This would allow it to be scaled horizontally by running multiple instances behind a load balancer.

+However, this would have the risk of overloading either the database or the bank authorization API.
+The service could be extended to use message queues to buffer payments and process them asynchronously.
+This would allow the service to handle bursts of payments and scale more effectively.

+In order to support asynchronous processing of payments, we would have to introduce a new `Pending` payment status:

+* The payment gateway would service create a new payment record with status `Pending` when a payment request is received.
+It would then put a message on a message queue to process the payment.
+* The payment repository would read messages from the queue and store the pending payment request in the database.
+* The bank authorization service would read messages from the queue and send requests for authorization to the bank API.
+When the bank responds it would send a message to the payment repository to store the payment request with the appropriate status.

+Note that care would be required here to ensure database consistency: the payment repository would need to concurrent updates to the same payment record and ensure that the final status of the payment is correct.